ONSdigital/dp-data-pipelines/pipeline/README.md

 Documentation of the pipeline variants that can be called from this directory.

-## ingress_v1
+## dataset_ingress_v1

-The ingress v1 pipelines is intended for the use case of:
+The dataset ingress v1 pipeline is intended for the use case of:

 - given an environment variable of `SOURCE` that specifies an s3 bucket with a tarf file in it.
 - and a compatible ./pipeline-config.json (such as v1)